Daniel Schenk

 Field of study: Computational science and engineering

-Now: Institute for Software Technology
+Now: Institute of Software Technology

 After completing a bachelor's degree in computer science, Daniel Schenk is now pursuing a master's degree in computational science and engineering.
-He is also working as a student assistant at the DLR Institute for Software Technology in the Visual Computing and Engineering department.
+He is also working as a student assistant at the DLR Institute of Software Technology in the Visual Computing and Engineering department.

 Here, Daniel discusses his experiences and work in the development of visualisation software at DLR.